 - 15% best 7 homeworks + 25% best midterm + 60% final.

 Letter grades will not be assigned until the end of the quarter, at which point your composite numerical score will be converted into a letter grade based on class ranking, using the department guidelines for this course.
 Approximately 25 percent of the class will receive grades in the A+/A/A- range, and approximately 30-35 percent of the class will receive grades in the B+/B/B- range (unless something surprising happens).

 Regrades on midterms and homework must be requested within one week of the date those are returned.
 After this time, no requests for corrections will be honored.

 - Review the relevant course material before the lecture.
 (See the schedule below which will be updated throughout the quarter.)
 Come to class with questions, so you can get more out of it.

-- Most importantly, mathematics is learned by doing.
+- Most importantly, mathematics is learnt by doing.
 Working on the homework problems thus constitutes an integral part of the course.
 In addition I highly recommend the following:

 - Try to work out as many additional problems in the textbook as possible.

 - When reading mathematics, use a pencil and paper to sketch the calculations that are performed by the author.